LionelDraghi/bbt/docs/examples/hello_word.md

 # gcc simple sanity tests

 ## Scenario: gcc version?

+Let start with something easy :

 - When I run `/usr/bin/gcc -v`

-- Then the output contains `gcc version`
+- Then the output contains `14.2.0`

-  (we don't test here the actual version number)

 ## Scenario: compiling and executing an hello word

+Sanity check of a complete compile / link / run sequence :

 - Given the new file `main.c`
 ```c